 Linking lines connect corresponding parts of the files, showing exactly how they are related.

 Use these buttons to jump quickly between each change in the files.

 The status bar shows the character encoding of the currently selected file and a count of the various types of change between the files.

-This button displays a list of any other available versions of a file (e.g. from a supported version control system repository or your local file system).
-You can open the same file in both the left and right comparison panes, then use this button to compare a file with an earlier revision of itself.
+Click this button to open any earlier revision of the current file stored in a Git, Mercurial, Subversion, or Perforce repository.
+Open the same file in both the left and right comparison panes, then use this button to compare a file with an earlier version of itself.